Microsoft/azure-docs.cs-cz/articles/virtual-machines/linux/sizes-gpu.md

 ---
-title: Virtuální počítač Azure s Linuxem velikostí - GPU | Microsoft Docs
+title: Azure Linux VM sizes - GPU | Microsoft Docs
-description: Seznamy různých GPU optimalizované velikosti, které jsou k dispozici pro virtuální počítače s Linuxem v Azure.
-Uvádí informace o počtu Vcpu, datové disky a síťové adaptéry, jakož i úložiště propustnost a šířku pásma sítě pro velikosti této série.
+description: Lists the different GPU optimized sizes available for Linux virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-linux
 documentationcenter: ''
 author: jonbeck7